Google Translate Disclaimer

 If a child or staff develops symptoms of illness while attending the child care centre:

 • Isolate the child from other children and staff.
-The child must be supervised and cared for while waiting to be picked up
+The child must be supervised and cared for while waiting to be picked-up.

 • Parents/guardians should be called to pick up their child as soon as possible.
-Remind them of the exclusion period as per the Common Childhood Illness Brochure or centre policy
+Remind them of the exclusion period as per the Common Childhood Illness Brochure or centre policy.

-• Keep the child comfortable, provide disposable tissues and encourage hand hygiene and respiratory etiquette
+• Keep the child comfortable, provide disposable tissues and encourage hand hygiene and respiratory etiquette.

-• Appropriate personal protective equipment (PPE) must be available to the staff providing care to the sick child, Once the child leaves the centre, the PPE can be removed and disposed of
+• Appropriate personal protective equipment (PPE) must be available to the staff providing care to the sick child.
+Once the child leaves the centre, the PPE can be removed and disposed of.

-• Clean and disinfect the isolation area
+• Clean and disinfect the isolation area.

 Did you find what you were looking for today?